Healthdirect Free Australian health advice you can count on.

 What is worm infection in humans?

-Many types of worm can cause problems in humans.
+Many types of worms can cause problems in humans.

 In Australia, worms that may infect people include:

-These intestinal worms are parasites – they survive by living in another living thing (the host) and getting their food from it.
+These intestinal worms are parasites.
+This means that they survive by living in or on another living thing (the host) and getting their food from it.

 What are the symptoms of a worm infection?

-Threadworms (come out of the anus at night to lay their eggs between the buttocks, causing extreme itching.
+This is because threadworms come out of the anus at night to lay their eggs between the buttocks, causing extreme itching around the bottom and vagina.
 They look like small white threads moving about and may be seen with a torch.
-The threadworms may also be seen on the surface of the stools (poo) if a person has a heavy infestation.
+The threadworms may also be seen on the surface of the stools (poo), if a person has a heavy infestation.

-Other types of worms may not cause any symptoms (for example pork and beef tapeworms or Strongyloides stercoralis) or only cause symptoms a long time after infection (for example dog tapeworm) or if there is heavy infection.
-Symptoms may include diarrhoea, tiredness and weakness, abdominal pain and weight loss.
-Some worms cause anaemia.
+Other types of worms may not cause any symptoms for example pork and beef tapeworms or strongyloides stercoralis.
+Other types of worms, such as dog tapeworm, may only cause symptoms after a long time, or if there is a severe infection.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.